Graco Earnings Call Transcripts

 -

 Fourth quarter sales grew 8% year-over-year, with strong contributions from acquisitions and organic growth.
-Margins improved, cash flow was robust, and guidance for 2026 calls for low single-digit organic growth, supported by a healthy acquisition pipeline.
+Margins improved, cash flow was robust, and the outlook for 2026 is for low single-digit organic growth, supported by recent order trends and disciplined capital allocation.

 -